Gemini Observatory: Incidents

 On 22 October 2022, the 8.1m primary mirror of the Gemini North telescope was damaged when it touched an earthquake restraint while on a wash cart, being moved for stripping the silver coating before recoating.
 Two chips were created, on the bottom edge and at the margin of the main mirror.
+This has since been repaired after several months of downtime and was back observing the sky on 2 June 2023 with apparently no loss of performance or quality.